Centers a set of variables around a set of factors

 It returns a data.frame of the same number of columns as the number of variables to be centered.

-, then the number of rows is equal to the number of rows in input minus the number of NA values (contained in X
+If na.rm = TRUE, then the number of rows is equal to the number of rows in input minus the number of NA values (contained in X, f, slope.vars or weights).
+The default is to have an output of the same number of observations as the input (filled with NAs where appropriate).

-A matrix can be returned if as.matrix = TRUE
+A matrix can be returned if as.matrix = TRUE.

 You can add variables with varying slopes in the fixed-effect part of the formula.
 The syntax is as follows: fixef_var[var1, var2].
 Here the variables var1 and var2 will be with varying slopes (one slope per value in fixef_var) and the fixed-effect fixef_var will also be added.